abdulwaqar844/apollo-graphql-server/readme.md

+/* Create Readme file using beautifull emogis*/
+# GraphQL Server

+# GraphQL server Using Apollo Server

+##

-## GraphQL server Using Apollo Server
+## :purple_heart: GraphQL server Using Apollo Server

 ### How to run the project
 1. Clone the project